North Berwick: Governance

-Kenny MacAskill of the Alba Party has served as the Member of Parliament for East Lothian since 2019.
+Douglas Alexander of the Labour and Co-Operative Party was elected MP in the 2024 General Election.
+Kenny MacAskill of the Alba Party served as the Member of Parliament for East Lothian from 2019 until 2024.
 Former East Lothian Council leader Paul McLennan of the Scottish National Party (SNP) has served as the MSP for East Lothian since 2021.
 There are three councillors for North Berwick Coastal.

 Churches

 There are several churches in the town.
 These include: